 It's relatively fast, reliable, simple, solderless, inexpensive, and easy to learn.
 Wire wrap has been successfully used for decades by the telecom/datacom and controls industries.
 It is ideal for complex one-of-a-kind circuits and systems.
 Nimble-fingered production assemblers, armed with pneumatic wire wrap guns, an assortment of pre-stripped wires, and computer printouts of wiring charts, are amazingly fast and accurate.
 A system back plane with thousands of wire terminations is typically completed in a few days.

 Simple; it's a wire connection system that uses a special tool to tightly wrap a small gauge solid wire around the sharp corners of a connection post.
 Bell Telephone Laboratories developed the system, and OK Industries, which was founded in 1946, pioneered the process.

 Wire wrap has been around a long time.
-Today, OK Industries is the leading industrial supplier of wire wrap tools and supplies.
+OK Industries remains one of the leading industrial suppliers of wire wrap tools and supplies.

 See Figure 1.
 By bending the wire around the sharp corners of a square post, the oxidation on both the wire and the terminal is crushed or sheared, and a clean, oxide-free metal-to-metal electrical connection is obtained.

 FIGURE 1 — MECHANICS OF A WIRE WRAP This enlarged cross-section of a wire wrap connection shows the maximum force occurs where the wire is wrapped around the sharp corner, which crushes and shears the oxide layers, thus creating a clean, gas-tight metal-to-metal contact.

 The contact point between the wire and the post is gas-tight.
 This means the contact is tight enough to prevent the intrusion of air, and thus eliminating the possibility of any oxidation occurring between the contact surfaces.